ddiez/singleCellHaystack-py/README.md

 # References

-- Our manuscript describing the updated, more generally applicable version of `singleCellHaystack` inclusing this python implementation is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.11.13.516355v1).
+- Our manuscript describing the updated, more generally applicable version of `singleCellHaystack` including this Python implementation is available on [bioRxiv](https://www.biorxiv.org/content/10.1101/2022.11.13.516355v1).

 - Our manuscript describing the original implementation of `singleCellHaystack` for R ([version 0.3.4](https://github.com/alexisvdb/singleCellHaystack/tree/binary)) was published in [Nature Communications](https://doi.org/10.1038/s41467-020-17900-3).